cloudbiskuit/notefort/README.md

    ./delete-backend-resources.sh
    ```

-### Application - Deploy
+### Application - Install
-This workflow deploys the application Kubernetes manifest files.
+This workflow Installs the Helm Chart of the application.
 The `URL` will be provided in the terminal output after the Workflow completes.

-**Note**: For advanced engineers, refactor the Kubernetes manifests into Helm charts to make the application ready for multiple environments (e.g., development and production).
-Additionaly, Use Helm commands instead of applying manifests directly with kubectl.
+**Note**: The Helm chart is ready for multiple instances of the application (e.g., development and production).

 ### Application - Decommission
 This workflow decommissions the application from the Kubernetes cluster.